EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Verify Singature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.

-*  Pass AD_3, the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the application.
+*  Pass AD_3, the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the security application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.